5 Best Areas for Cycling in Japan

 You can see the old wooden bridge named Hirakawa Bridge at the north of the Imperial Palace.
 It is the only bridge which is still in the same condition as it was back the Edo Period (1603–1867).
 It is for free to cross the bridge, pass an old gate and admit the East Garden in the Imperial Palace.
 There are historical buildings, a traditional Japanese garden and the remains of Edo Castle stone wall in the East Garden.

 The Imperial Parace’s outer course between the Hirakawa Bridge and the Sakuradamon Gate is best for cycling (it is also a popular place to run among Tokyoites).
-Additionally, you can stop by some modern architecture spots on the west side of the palace: for example, National Diet Building (built in 1936) and National Museum of Modern Art, Tokyo Crafts Gallery (originally built in 1910 and scheduled to move to Kanazawa City, Ichikawa Prefecture in 2020).
+Additionally, you can stop by some modern architecture spots on the west side of the palace: for example, National Diet Building and National Museum of Modern Art, Tokyo Crafts Gallery.

 Sawara, the small old town located near the Japan’s largest and most used international airport Narita Airport, is a hidden gem for foreign tourists and one of the best areas for cycling in Japan.
 The good-old Edo’s atmosphere with the traditional canal and historical district has been still well preserved.
 There are numerous Japanese traditional houses in the town.
 Tourist Information Center in Sawara lends a bike for 500 yen a day.